ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    ```
    {: pre}

+1. Obtain the mount point information from the {{site.data.keyword.filestorage_short}} Details page in the console, with an API call (`SoftLayer_Network_Storage::getNetworkMountAddress()`), or by looking at the `ibm_storage_file` resource in Terraform.

 1. Mount the remote share.
    ```sh
    # mount -t nfs -o <options> <host:mount_point> /mnt
    ```
+   {: pre}

    Example for `storage_as_a_service` volumes.
    ```text
    #mount -t nfs -o nfsvers=3 fsf-wdc0403a-fz.service.softlayer.com:/IBM02SEV1414935_66/data01 /mnt
    ```
+   {: screen}

    Example for `enterprise` volumes.
    ```text
    # mount -t nfs -o nfsvers=3 nfshou0201d-fz.service.softlayer.com:/IBM01SEV1414935_2 /mnt
    ```

-   The mount point information can be obtained from the {{site.data.keyword.filestorage_short}} Details page in the console, with an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`, or by looking at the `ibm_storage_file` resource in Terraform.
+   {: screen}

+   If you're using NFS 4.1, add `sec=sys` to the mount command to prevent file ownership issues.
+If you're using NFSv3 or NFS 4.1, add `_netdev` to wait for the storage to be mounted after all network components are started.
+For more information about the `mount` command and its options, see the [mount(8) manual page](https://man7.org/linux/man-pages/man8/mount.8.html){: external}.
    {: tip}

 1. Verify that the mount was successful by using the disk file system command.